 Webber’s fishing club offers a mix of competitive and recreational fishing, so you can structure your involvement around your interests and schedules.
 One of the unique perks of the fishing club is that no experience, boat, or equipment is needed to be a part of the club.
 They organize activities like weekly meetings and fishing excursions and the club works to keep local lakes clean.
 Scholarships are available to some students depending on their grades and ability

-This organization is open to anyone who shows an interest in the field of Sport Management.
-The purpose of this club is to get each member actively involved in the community, professional organizations, and the field of sport management.
-Through projects, volunteer work, and community involvement, members will be able to develop professional skills, networks, and a better understanding of the sport management industry.
+This organization is open to anyone who shows an interest in the field of Sport Business Management.
+The purpose of this club is to get each member actively involved in the community, professional organizations, and the field of sport business management.
+Through projects, volunteer work, and community involvement, members will be able to develop professional skills, networks, and a better understanding of the sport business industry.
 An emphasis will be placed on involvement, professionalism, and experiential learning to better prepare students interested in the field.

 All Webber International Students are automatically members of the ISC.
 By participating in ISC meetings and events, students will get to know international students from over 45 countries and ensure that the ISC provides the types of services and activities that meet international student needs and interests.